 "Unto me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ; and to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ: to the intent that now unto the principalities and powers in Heavenly places might be known by the church the manifold wisdom of God, according to the eternal purpose which He purposed in Christ Jesus our Lord" (Ephesians 3:8-11).

 Our Heavenly Father's purpose in the Lord Jesus Christ is timeless.
 It has always existed in His heart and mind, and everything He will ever do flows from His determination to "gather together in one all things in Christ" (Ephesians 1:10).

 "There is a Savior.
 This is who He is.
-You are a sinner who can be saved from condemnation and mastery by this Savior."
+You are a sinner who can be saved from condemnation and mastery of sin."
 This is the Divine sequence of our message to the unbeliever.
 Or to the believer, "There is a Savior.
 This is who He is.
 You are a saint in need of greater knowledge of your Savior, and He is present with and within you to effect this growth into His spiritual and moral image."
 It matters not the person, or the condition of the person.
-We begin with the One declared by Scripture to be "The beginning," and who is "before all things" (Revelation 1:8; Colossians 1:17).
-Failure to follow the sequence is unbiblical, and inadvertently causes our message to be more humanistic than Divine.
+We begin with "the beginning," and with the One who is "before all things" (Revelation 1:8; Colossians 1:17).
+Failure to follow the sequence is un-biblical, and inadvertently causes our message to be more humanistic than Divine.

 "Before they call, I will answer."